-- NO_AIMER (NoAimer) - The live-stream preview is displayed when the startScanning() method is called. - Illumination is available, and a button to control it is visible on the live-stream preview. - If commands are sent to the reader for aimer control, they will be ignored. - PASSIVE_AIMER (Passive Aimer) - The live-stream preview will not be displayed when the startScanning() method is called. - Illumination is not available, and the live-stream preview will not have an illumination button. - If commands are sent to the reader for illumination control, they will be ignored, since it is assumed in this mode that the built-in LED of the mobile device is being used for the aimer. - FRONT_CAMERA (FrontCamera) - The live-stream preview is displayed when the startScanning() method is called. - The front camera is used. - Illumination is not available and the live-stream preview will not have an illumination button. - If commands are sent to the reader for aimer or illumination control, they will be ignored.
+- NO\AIMER (NoAimer) - The live-stream preview is displayed when the startScanning() method is called. - Illumination is available, and a button to control it is visible on the live-stream preview. - If commands are sent to the reader for aimer control, they will be ignored. - PASSIVE\AIMER (Passive Aimer) - The live-stream preview will not be displayed when the startScanning() method is called. - Illumination is not available, and the live-stream preview will not have an illumination button. - If commands are sent to the reader for illumination control, they will be ignored, since it is assumed in this mode that the built-in LED of the mobile device is being used for the aimer.